 Both optics are powered by a single CR1632 battery, providing more than 50,000 hours of functionality without needing a battery replacement.
 So far, I haven't had to replace the battery, so it hasn't been a pressing concern.

 The Holosun 507C X2 has transitioned from a bottom battery loading design to a side tray design.
-This allows users to easily replace the battery without removing the sight or requiring re-zeroing.
+This allows me to easily replace the battery without removing the sight or requiring re-zeroing.
+I personally hate having to dig for tools in the field, and this is one thing about the Holosun 507C that I didn't quite like.

 Both optics also incorporate Holosun's ShakeAwake motion sensor technology, which essentially turns off the sight when it's not in motion and reactivates it when any movement is detected.
 While this is a well-designed feature, it may have limited practicality for concealed carry use, as the optic is typically mounted on a person who is constantly moving.